 - Add a couple tablespoons of non-nano zinc oxide

 - Mix well

-You can also make Sunscreen Bars by using many of the same ingredients and which are easier to apply!
+You can also make sunscreen bars by using many of the same ingredients!

-I’ve also gotten some questions about pre-made sunscreen options for those who don’t have the time or desire to make a homemade version of their own.
+Not Interested in DIY?
+I’ve gotten numerous questions over the years about pre-made sunscreen options for those who don’t have the time or desire to make a homemade version of their own.
 I list my favorite store-bought brands in this post.